reincedaniel/digital-chat/README.md

-# vue-beautiful-chat
+# digital-chat

-`vue-beautiful-chat` provides an intercom-like chat window that can be included easily in any project for free.
+`digital-chat` provides an intercom-like chat window that can be included easily in any project for free.
 It provides no messaging facilities, only the view component.

-`vue-beautiful-chat` is porting to vue of `react-beautiful-chat` (which you can find [here](https://github.com/mattmezza/react-beautiful-chat))

 <a href="https://www.npmjs.com/package/vue-beautiful-chat" target="\_parent">
   <img alt="" src="https://img.shields.io/npm/dm/vue-beautiful-chat.svg" />